GooeyTuxedo/beam_flow/docs/testing/overview.md

-# BeamFlow CMS Testing Pyramid Overview
+# BeamFlow CMS Testing Overview

 This document provides an overview of the testing strategy for the BeamFlow CMS project, explaining the different testing levels and when to use each approach.